Joseph Kunini

 Joseph Albasu Kunini, RT.
-HON (born 20 March 1968) is a Nigerian politician who is currently the Speaker of the Taraba State House of Assembly in the 9th Assembly.
+HON (born 20 March 1968) is a Nigerian politician who was the former Speaker of the Taraba State House of Assembly in the 9th Assembly.

-Joseph kunini is a member of the Peoples Democratic Party who has been representing Lau State Constituency in the Taraba State House of Assembly since 2011.
+Joseph Kunini is a member of the Peoples Democratic Party who has been representing Lau State Constituency in the Taraba State House of Assembly since 2011.

 Early life and education

-Joseph Kunini was born on March 20, 1968 into a simple and peasant but royal family of Albasu Kinjoh in Kunini, Lau Local Government Area of Taraba State.
+Joseph Kunini was born on March 20, 1968, into a simple and peasant but royal family of Albasu Kinjoh in Kunini, Lau Local Government Area of Taraba State.
 He enrolled into the then Local Education Authority (LEA) Primary School, Kunini in 1979 where he obtained his First School Leaving Certificate in 1985.
 He later gained admission into Government Day Secondary School, Kunini in 1985 and completed in 1991.
-He advanced to the College of Preliminary Studies, Yola in 1991 to 1992 and later proceeded to Lagos State University and graduated with Bachelor of Science Business Administration and Bachelor of Science Industrial Relations and Personnel Management in 1998 and 2003, respectively.
+He advanced to the College of Preliminary Studies, Yola in 1991 to 1992 and later proceeded to Lagos State University and graduated with Bachelor of Science in Business Administration and Bachelor of Science Industrial Relations and Personnel Management in 1998 and 2003, respectively.

 He went further to bagged a Masters of Business Administration (MBA) in Industrial Relations and Strategic Studies from the Lagos State University and also Masters of Science (M.Sc.) in Corporate Governance from the Leeds Beckett University in 2010.
 He later returned to Leeds Beckett University to pursue his doctorate degree between 2012 and 2016 which earned him Doctor of Philosophy (PhD) in Accounting Finance.